myTerminal/project-euler-solutions-legacy/README.md

 ## Running Tests:

-You can run solution for all the problems at once to see if any of the results are deviating.
+You can run solutions for all the problems at once to see if any of the results are deviating.
 You can do that by typing the following command:

     npm test